-Agricultural Zone Restriction: You may not drive an ATV within the right-of-way (ditch) of a state or county highway from April 1 to August 1 in the Agricultural Zone (see definition on page 5).
+• Agricultural zone restriction: You may not drive an ATV within the right-of-way (ditch) of a state or county highway from April 1 to August 1 in the agricultural zone (see definition on page 5).
 This does not apply to ATVs licensed and used for agricultural use.

-A person with a valid driver's license may operate an ATV registered for private use and being used for agricultural purposes on a public right-of-way of a trunk, county, state aid, or county highway, if the ATV is on the extreme right side of the road.
+• A person with a valid driver's license may operate an ATV registered for private use and being used for agricultural purposes on a public right-of-way of a trunk, county, state aid, or county highway, if the ATV is on the extreme right side of the road.
 A left turn may be made if it is safe to do so.

-The headlight and taillight must be on at all times if your ATV is equipped with them.
+• The headlight and taillight must be on at all times if your ATV is equipped with them.

-You may not exceed 10 mph on the frozen surface of public waters within 100 feet of a person fishing or a fishing shelter.
+• You may not exceed 10 mph on the frozen surface of public waters within 100 feet of another person that is not on an ATV (including people that are fishing) or within 100 feet of a fish shelter.

-Grant-in-aid snowmobile and ski trails are closed to ATVs unless specifically allowed.
+•Grant-in-aid snowmobile and ski trails are closed to ATVs unless specifically allowed.

-Operation on a Township Road: A person with a valid driver's license may operate an ATV on the extreme right-hand side of a township road, as long as the township does not prohibit it by posting and local ordinance.
+•Operation on a township road: A person with a valid drivers license may operate an ATV on the extreme right-hand side of a township road, as long as the township does not prohibit it by posting and local ordinance.